-Oodles of noodles with tender strips of beef and crunchy vegetables.
-If your midweek supper menu needs inspiration, I’ve got something to kickstart those tastebuds.
-As a regular visitor to Bibbyskitchen, you’ll have noticed that I’m a huge fan of vibrant foods that offer bold flavours with great texture.
-So, although I love spending most of my days in the kitchen making food, there are times that even a cook gets tired of cooking!
+Noodles- beef – crunchy veg.
+It’s all in one pan with plenty of flavour to liven up your midweek suppers.
+If you’re a regular visitor to the Bibby kitchen, you’ll know I’m a huge fan of vibrant foods.
+Although I love spending most of my days in the kitchen, there are times that even a cook gets tired of cooking!
 That’s when this spicy Korean beef stir try comes in handy.
-It’s an effortless way of cooking that includes proteins, carbs and veges all in one super-sized colourful dish.
-The key to this Korean Beef stir-fry with egg noodles is the punchy homemade sauce.
-It’s everything you’d expect a great Asian sauce to be – sticky, spicy, sweet and salty all wrapped up into one.
-Think of it as your best take away, only healthier, more economical and definitely quicker that waiting for delivery.
+It’s an effortless way of cooking that includes proteins, carbs and veg in one colourful dish.
+The key to this recipe is a punchy sauce.
+It’s everything you’d expect from a great Asian sauce – sticky, spicy, sweet and salty.

-A stir fry is virtually fail-safe!
-The most challenging part will be the vegetable chopping, ’cause I’m not gonna lie, your knife skills will be seriously honed once you’re done here.
+The most challenging part is the vegetable chopping.
 To save time, prep the vegetables in the morning and it’ll be a breeze putting it all together when you get in from work.
-A generous scattering of toasted sesame seeds adds a delicious nuttiness and is to me, completely essential.
+A scattering of toasted sesame seeds adds a delicious nuttiness and is to me, completely essential.
 You can also try toasted cashews, which are always good with Asian style food.

 Korean beef stir-fry with egg noodles

 1 scant teaspoon Sriracha sauce (or substitute with a similar hot chilli sauce)

 1 tablespoon honey